This content was published: March 31, 2020. Phone numbers, email addresses, and other information may have changed.

 Contact: Learning Garden Coordinator Jolie Donohue

-Over this Summer at the Newberg Center Learning Garden student Mikaila Albright welcomed to the team to complete a crew of two.
+Over this Summer at the Newberg Center Learning Garden, student Mikaila Albright was welcomed to the team to complete a crew of two.
 Many projects are underway to create a welcoming space for friendly garden critters including a Mason Bee Hotel, milkweed planting, and pesticide-free weed suppression.
-Tremendous support from community volunteers and staff make this evolving garden possible. we’d like to announce that Corrie will be ghosting her position as Learning Garden Coordinator after October 30, which means Newberg will be needing someone else to develop garden ideas and projects.
+The tremendous support from community volunteers and staff makes this evolving garden possible. we’d like to announce that Corrie will be ghosting her position as Learning Garden Coordinator after October 30, which means Newberg will be needing someone else to develop garden ideas and projects.

 Contact: Lynn Montoya Quinn

 Student involvement is a critical element at the Rock Creek Learning Garden.
 As described in a recent student-written article, “courses that allow students to collaborate with the garden provide a pragmatic, hands-on educational experience.”
 To read the full article, and learn more about how ESOL and Health classes participated in the garden last year, check out the PCC Sustainability Student Hub.

 Our staff will be getting the garden ready for winter over the next few weeks, and we would love your help!
 We have all the supplies you’ll need (gloves and tools) to help us clear out summer growth and ensure the space is ready for the cold.
 Join us Tuesdays from 10:30am-12:30pm or 3-5pm, or Saturdays 2-3pm!
 Not able to make those times but still interested in helping?
 Reach out to us at email@example.com to learn about other options.

 Also, consider joining this year’s Food Justice Club led by Abi and Hunter.
 Find them on Panther Hub.